Being a scapegoat to bring Nawaz back: Imran - ExBulletin

 Imran, while explaining his strategy to achieve “true freedom”, said that fear is the most dangerous idol that enslaves human beings.
 “A slave nation can never prosper.”

-“We got an independent country by giving millions of sacrifices…respect cannot be earned by wealth…those who fear death can never achieve much.”
+“We got an independent country by giving millions of sacrifices…respect cannot be earned by wealth…those who fear death can never achieve anything great.”

 Imran said that since joining politics he has been talking about making Pakistan an independent and sovereign country, saying his rhetoric of “true freedom” was not aimed at wooing voters.